mrWheel/ESP_SysLogger/README.md

 #### ESPSL::getLastLineID()
 Internaly the ESP_SysLogger uses sequential **lineID**'s to uniquely identify each log line in the file.
-With this methos you can query the last used **lineID**.
+With this method you can query the last used **lineID**.
 <br>
 Return uint32_t.
 Last used **lineID**.